 Until terms like “retention”, “loyalty” and “building a relation” became popular.

 I’ve seen many online businesses focusing on reducing their Customer Acquisition Cost (CAC).
-They completely disregard retention.
-This is similar to doing cold-calling and expecting everyone to buy the first time they encounter your product.
+They completely disregard retention, which is similar to doing cold-calling and expecting everyone to buy at the first interaction.

 Why spend 5 to 10 times more on acquiring new customers rather than keeping the ones you already have?
 The reality is that companies with 24 months of activity in online get 50% of their revenue from returning visitors.